puppetlabs/puppet-docs/source/puppet/latest/types/service.md

 wherever possible, it relies on local tools to enable or disable a given service.
 Default values depend on the platform.

+If you don't specify a value for the `enable` attribute, Puppet leaves that aspect of the service alone and your operating system determines the behavior.

 Allowed values:

 * `true`